raydac/jprol/README.md

 ...
 ```
 # Call the Engine from Java
-Below you can see the example shows calls to the Engine to solve the well known puzzle "Eight queens".
-It describes task in Prolog, solve it and print all found solutions.
-It is good example how Knowledge base can be defined just through annotations directly in Java code.
+You can see example how to call make call to newly created engine and resolve a "Eight queens" puzzle.
+The example shows how to create a context, provide a task and get all possible solutions.
+Also it is good example to show how whole knowledge base can be provided directly just through only annotations.
 ```Java
 final ProlContext context = new ProlContext("test",DefaultProlStreamManagerImpl.getInstance());
            final ProlConsult consult = new ProlConsult("solution([]). solution([X/Y|Others]):-solution(Others),member(Y,[1,2,3,4,5,6,7,8]),notattack(X/Y,Others). notattack(_,[]). notattack(X/Y,[X1/Y1 | Others]):- Y=\\=Y1, Y1-Y=\\=X1-X, Y1-Y=\\=X-X1, notattack(X/Y,Others). member(Item,[Item|Rest]). member(Item,[First|Rest]):-member(Item,Rest). template([1/Y1,2/Y2,3/Y3,4/Y4,5/Y5,6/Y6,7/Y7,8/Y8]).", context);